-This proficiency test is based on the analysis of incurred pesticide residues in lemon.
-The lemons were grown in a field in Almería's province.
-The pesticide treatments carried out were pre-harvest using commercial formulations and post-harvest using analytical standards.
+This proficiency test is based on the analysis of pesticide residues in onion.
+The onions were grown in a greenhouse in Almería.
+The pesticide treatments carried out were preharvest using commercial formulations and post-harvest using analytical standards.
 The test item was frozen (using liquid nitrogen), chopped, homogenised and sub-sampled into polyethylene bottles that had previously been coded.

-Ten of these bottles containing the test item were chosen randomly, and analysed to check for homogeneity.
+Ten of these bottles containing the test item were chosen randomly and analysed to check for homogeneity.

-The test item is stored frozen (-20°C) prior to shipment to participants.
+The test item was stored frozen (-20°C) prior to shipment to participants.

 Six bottles, again chosen randomly, will be analysed over a period of time to confirm the stability of the pesticides in the test item (three when the test items are shipped, then other three bottles a few days after the deadline for submitting results).
 There will be one further analysis during this period using three bottles more and reproducing the sample shipment to see if there is any degradation of any of the pesticides present in the test item.
+All analytical determinations concerning the test item treatment analysis will be performed in a laboratory which is ISO 17025 accredited, and which has been previously evaluated by the Organisers.